dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-xml.md

   \ used in configurations, messaging, and more.
 Programmers manipulate XML to read,\u2026"
 lastmod: '2024-03-13T22:45:00.495754-06:00'
 model: gpt-4-1106-preview
-summary: "Working with XML means wrangling data in a pervasive, structured format\
-  \ used in configurations, messaging, and more.
-Programmers manipulate XML to read,\u2026"
+summary: Working with XML means wrangling data in a pervasive, structured format used in configurations, messaging, and more.
 title: Working with XML
 weight: 40
 ---